For Your Information

 "Cross your fingers, then," Harry said.
 There wasn't much else to do but pray.
 That, and try to finish the war before Riddle found the time to check on his things.

 To that end, the entire group convened that night in the kitchen.
 The meal was a fairly boisterous affair, which was heartening.
 It always made Harry feel better when everyone could escape the pressure and the gloom long enough to enjoy themselves.
-Scott entertained Hermione and Kylie with a predictably outrageous (and quite possibly fabricated) tale from his past, while Sophie looked on in amusement.
+Scott entertained Hermione and Kylie with a predictably outrageous (and quite possibly fabricated) tale from his past, whilst Sophie looked on in amusement.
 Harry, Ron and Ginny had an in-depth Quidditch conversation for the first time in what felt like ages.
 Harry even managed to speculate on their seventh-year team composition and strategy without succumbing to regret.

 It was all over too soon.
 With the remains of their repast still littering the table, Harry took it upon himself to turn the discourse towards the most pressing issue.

 He stood, gaining everyone's attention.
 "That was brilliant; thanks for popping out to get it, Sophie, we all owe you a few quid," he said.
 "All right… I've been thinking, and we can't keep sitting around here hoping something will just turn up.
-We're down to the Cup, the snake, and something of Ravenclaw's.
+We're down to the cup, the snake, and something of Ravenclaw's.
 So let's go with that.
 We need a place to start looking."

 Hermione was rigid in her seat; chin raised and face pale, she began, "I would like to apologise for my failure to—"